Posts may contain affiliate links that help enable me to continue to provide you with free recipes. Please see my Privacy Policy for further details.

 - Preheat oven to 350 F with the rack in the middle.

-- Spray a 12 cup bundt pan with nonstick cooking spray with flour.
+- Spray a 12-cup bundt pan with nonstick cooking spray with flour.

 To make the filling:

-- Using electric hand mixer, beat on medium speed until well combined and
+- Add the mascarpone, butter, and sugar in a bowl.
+Using an electric hand mixer, beat on medium speed until well combined and smooth.
+Add the eggs, flour, cinnamon, and vanilla beating just until incorporated.
+Set aside.

 To make the cake:

 - Add the flour, sugar, cinnamon, salt, baking soda, baking powder, cinnamon and nutmeg and whisk.
+Add the eggs, oil, applesauce, and vanilla, and mix just until using a sturdy spoon.
+Fold in the apples until evenly distributed.

-- Top evenly with 1/2 of the cheesecake filling, leaving a 1-inch border around the edge of the pan.
-This is easiest if you spoon it in instead pouring it.
+- Spoon 1/3 of the cake batter into the prepared pan.
+Top evenly with 1/2 of the cheesecake filling, leaving a 1-inch border around the edge of the pan.
+This is easiest if you spoon it in instead of pouring it.
 Try your best to not have it touch the sides of the pan.

-- Use a thin, long blade knife to swirl the cheesecake filling with the cake batter just a few times.
+- Use a thin, long-blade knife to swirl the cheesecake filling with the cake batter just a few times.
 Don’t overdo it.
+Top with another 1/3 of the batter and the rest of the cheesecake filling.
+Stick the knife in only about an inch and swirl again.
+Top with the remaining cake batter.

-- Bake for 55-65 minutes, or until a cake tester inserted in the center of the cake comes out
+- Bake for 55-65 minutes, or until a cake tester inserted in the center of the cake comes out clean.
+Transfer the pan to a wire rack and cool for 15-20 minutes.

 - Place another wire rack on top and grasping the rack with the edges of the pan, gently invert the cake onto the rack and allow to cool completely ~at least 2-3 hours.